Daniel W. Dobberpuhl

-Daniel "Dan" William Dobberpuhl (March 25, 1945 – October 26, 2019) was an electrical engineer in the United States who led several teams of microprocessor designers.
+Daniel William Dobberpuhl (March 25, 1945 – October 26, 2019) was an electrical engineer in the United States who led several teams of microprocessor designers.

 Background

 Dobberpuhl was born in Streator, Illinois on March 25, 1945.
 He graduated with a Bachelor of Science degree in electrical engineering from the University of Illinois at Urbana–Champaign in 1967.
 He worked as an engineer for the Department of Defense until 1973 when he worked for GE Integrated Circuits Laboratory in Syracuse, New York, making application-specific integrated circuits.

 DEC

 In 1976 Dobberpuhl joined Digital Equipment Corporation (DEC) in Hudson, Massachusetts as a semiconductor engineer and led teams designing microprocessors such as the DEC T-11 and MicroVAX.
 He rose to become one of five senior corporate consulting engineers, DEC's highest technical positions.
 As such, he led the teams designing the first three generations of the DEC Alpha processor and in 1985 published a textbook called "The Design and Analysis of VLSI Circuits", described as "a leading text in the field."

 He founded and directed the company's Palo Alto, California Design Center in 1993 where the StrongARM architecture was designed.